MichaelNZ85/AdonisInertiaVue3Boilerplate/README.md

 ## Adonis / Inertia / Vue 3 Boilerplate

 This project serves as a starter project for building web apps with [Adonis](http://adonisjs.com) as a backend, [Vue 3](http://vuejs.org) as a frontend and [Inertia](https://inertiajs.com) linking the two together without the need for an API.
+Webpack and Vue Loader are used to compile the frontend assets.

 I am indebted to [Adocasts](https://adocasts.com/lessons/adding-inertiajs-to-a-new-adonisjs-project) for their tutorial which I used to set up this boilerplate.
 If you want to learn Adonis, then you should check out their site.